TheOnceAndFutureSmalltalker/deep_q_learning_navigation/report.md

 Next, I would like to increase the size of the network to see if that has any effect one things.
 This would be increasing both the number of layers and size of the layers.
 Again, this is very time consuming.

 Finally, there are some additional techniques for Deep Q-Learning I would like to explore.
 Primarily, I would like to explore Prioritized Experience Replay.
 Instead of sampling from replay buffer at random for training neural network, the tuples in the replay buffer are prioritized by the TD error associated with them.
-This makes sure makes sure experiences with the most error are revisited to improve the model.
+This makes sure experiences with the most error are revisited to improve the model.
+This is very similar to boosting.